Reimagining Ricoh Insurance Claims Management Flow

 2024 Summer UX Design Internship Project @ Ricoh USA

-Ricoh, a global electronics company, is seeking to improve the client experience in the B2B sector
+Ricoh, a global electronics company looking to grow in the B2B sector

 Yes, you might know Ricoh for its electronics.
 During my time at Ricoh USA, I worked on their B2B sector.